10.7 Law, Ethics, and Risk Management Mastery

 Legal And Ethical Decision Pattern

-Medical Law and Ethics has 7 scored items, but legal and ethical judgment appears throughout the exam.
-A specimen label, chart correction, medication refusal, portal message, EKG result, or patient complaint can all become a legal or ethical issue.
+Medical Law and Ethics carries 7 scored items, but legal and ethical judgment runs through the whole exam.
+A specimen label, chart correction, medication refusal, portal message, EKG result, or patient complaint can each become a legal or ethical issue.
 The safest answer usually protects patient rights, stays inside scope, verifies authority, reports through the correct channel, and documents objective facts.

 High-Yield Legal Patterns